clee421/misc/README.md

 ## Instructions for submission

 1. Fork the repository.
-1. Make a bunch of small commits.
+1. Make a bunch of small commits directly to master.
 1. Make sure your code satisfies the checklist
 1. Make sure to add charltonaustin as a collaborator to your repository.
 1. Send an email with a link to your repository to your main contact.